yun2/pbartifact/Sequel.md

 The percentage of x-type artifacts out of CLRs was about 0.4%.

 ## conclusion
-CLRs have at least 0.3% x-type artifacts.
+CLRs have at least 0.3% x-type artifacts on average.

 ## Methods